 17. Rolex Submariner Date: price starts from $13,337 (2021)

 The classic Rolex Submariner starts our list with the date model of the watch.
 First launched in 1953, the Submariner was the first wristwatch that divers could take to a depth of 100 metres (330 feet).
 Made popular by the original James Bond movies, although without the date and on a NATO strap, the Rolex Submariner is now one of the brand’s most popular models.

 Prices for current Rolex Submariner line start from $13,337 and vary based on the material that you choose.
 Stainless steel, yellow gold and white gold are available.

 16. Sky-Dweller Oystersteel and yellow gold: price starts from $14,275 (2021)

 You don’t see many Rolex Sky-Dweller models around.
 The self-winding watch was originally designed for pilots and frequent travellers to keep track of two time zones at the same time on the dial.
-Wearer of the watch can set the local time on the main dial with traditional hour, minute, and second hands.
+The wearer of the watch can set the local time on the main dial with traditional hour, minute, and second hands.
 An additional smaller dial off-centred can be adjusted to keep track of a second time zone.
 That second dial provides a 24 hours display to easily distinguish day-time from night-time.

 Prices for the Rolex Sky-Dweller start from $14,275.
 You can choose from a combination of white gold, yellow gold, and rose gold materials.

 15. Cosmograph Daytona: price starts from $16,780 (2021)

 The mesmerising Rolex Daytona dial was introduced in 1963 to celebrate the high‑performance world of professional race car driving.
 The model rapidly gained popularity among movie stars and the grand public at large.

-The Cosmograph Daytona defined an entire watch category among sport chronographs.
+The Cosmograph Daytona defined an entire watch category among sports chronographs.
 Its dial has become an icon often celebrated and reproduced by other watch brands.